ambroiseodt/itl/README.md

 pip install -e ".[llm,dev,visu]"
 ```

+> [!NOTE]
+> HuggingFace and [lm harness](https://github.com/EleutherAI/lm-evaluation-harness) libraries are subject to frequent changes which might impact the behavior of the codebase.
+In case of issues with a package, we suggest users to downgrade its version.

 ### Development
 To verify the your installation, run unit tests with the following command at the root of this repository
 ```bash